 On February 27, 2009, Lakeland Financial accepted capital from the U.S. Department of the Treasury and became a participant in the Capital Purchase Program implemented as a component of the Troubled Asset Relief Program.
 As a participant, Lakeland Financial is subject to certain executive compensation restrictions established under the American Recovery and Reinvestment Act of 2009 (the "Stimulus Bill"), which was enacted on February 17, 2009.
 As of the writing of this Compensation Discussion and Analysis, the rules and procedures for applying, and complying with, the executive compensation restrictions were being developed by Treasury, U.S. Securities and Exchange Commission and other regulators and had not yet been fully announced to the public.
 Therefore, while these executive compensation restrictions will obviously impact our compensation programs moving forward, the committee cannot yet state with certainty the precise impact the restrictions will have on such compensation programs.
-Lakeland Financial and the committee intend to comply to the extent required with the Stimulus Bill's executive compensation restrictions and, to that end, are working with legal counsel and other advisors to determine the extent to which those restrictions will impact Lakeland Financial's compensation programs.
+Lakeland Financial and the committee intend to comply to the extent required with the Stimulus Bill's executive compensation restrictions will impact Lakeland Financial's compensation programs.